-First, set the IP address using one of the methods described on page 30.
-Then open the WUI and start the wizard by clicking the [Accept] link shown above, or by using the WUI option: Cluster Configuration > Setup Wizard and clicking General Layer 7 Virtual Service, and continue as detailed below:

-• Define the required Virtual Service settings as shown in the example below:
+- 1. First, set the IP address using one of the methods described on page 36 - Open the WebUI and start the wizard by clicking the Accept button shown above, or by using the WebUI menu option: Cluster Configuration > Setup Wizard and clicking General Layer 7 Virtual Service - 3.
+Define the required Virtual Service settings as shown in the example below:

-SETUP WIZARD - GENERAL LAYER 7 VIRTUAL SERVICE
+Setup Wizard - General Layer 7 Virtual Service

 Load balancer configuration

 Master Slave

-Ibmaster Not configured
+Host name Ibmaster Not configured

-192.168.111.222/18

-Ibmaster
+Stati c IP Addresses eth0 192.168.111.222/18

+Float ing IP Addresses

-Create a new Layer 7 Virtual Service
+Create a new Lay ver 7 Virtual Service

 Label VIP1

 Virtual Service IP Address 192.168.111.225

 Ports 80

 Layer 7 Protocol TCP Mode •

-Create Virtual Service
+Create

-Select the Layer 7 protocol to be Advanced options may be set by has been created. · . it
+col to be handled by this Virtu be set by editing this Virtual S

-- Click Create Virtual Service - Now continue and add the associated Real Servers as shown below:
+4. Click Create Virtual Service

+5. Now continue and add the associated Real Servers as shown below: